-Characteristics of Ethyl Alcohol or Ethanol
+Characteristics of Ethyl Alcohol/ Ethanol

-Ethanol alcohol is the alcohol found in alcoholic drinks such as beer, brandy, or whiskey.
+Ethyl Alcohol is the alcohol found in alcoholic drinks such as beer, brandy, or whiskey.
 It is made from the fermentation or chemical breakdown of sugars by yeasts.
-It is made from plants and grains such as corn, wheat, barley, and the likes.
+It is made from plants and grains such as corn, wheat, barley.
 Ethanol can be produced by milling the grains and then fermenting them with yeast.
 During the fermentation process, the starches of the grains are turned into alcohol.
-Then, there is also a distillation process that happens afterwards.
+Then, there is also a distillation process.

 Alcohol in the Medical Field

-Alcohol as a Solvent
+Ethyl Alcohol as a Solvent

 Ethyl Alcohol can be safely used as a solvent for different products such as culinary extracts, essential oils, tinctures, and concentrates.
 Using Food Grade Ethyl Alcohol will minimize the impurities that can contaminate your extracts and tinctures.
 It also leaves little to no residual.

 Ethyl Alcohol is often used as a final wash when making BHO and CO2 extractions.

 Whether you are a novice, or an extraction artist, using Extractohol can help you create the highest quality of oils and concentrates!